pffan91/claudewarp-keypad-mx/docs/SUBMISSION.md

 ### Submit

-- [ ] Push the repo, then re-run the link check above — all four must be 200.
+- [x] Repo pushed; link check green.
-- [ ] Local install test from the package, not the dev link:
+- [x] Local install test from the package, not the dev link — done by double-clicking the `.lplug4`.
-      `logiplugintool install ./ClaudeWarp_1.0.0.lplug4`.
-Remove the `.link` file first, or the service will be loading the source tree instead of the package and the test proves nothing.
+      If you re-test after a build, delete `ClaudeWarpPlugin.link` first: the csproj `PostBuild` target recreates it on every build, and it shadows the installed package.
+- [x] `ClaudeWarp_1.0.0.lplug4` rebuilt from current source: 5 files, 64 KB zipped, `verify` OK, no host assemblies or symbols.
 - [ ] Submit at <https://marketplace.logitech.com/contribute>

 ## Listing copy